Follow-up after treatment for bone cancer

 Tests are often part of follow-up care.
 You may have:

-• a CT scan or chest x-ray to look for bone cancer that has come back in the lung (lung metastases)
+• a CT scan or chest x-ray to see if bone cancer has come back in the lung (lung metastases)

 • a bone scan to look for any changes or tumours in the bones